mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/14-logging.markdown

 that provides tools for viewing, searching, and monitoring logging events across your cluster.

-Another advantage of log aggregatortion tools is they allow you to set up custom alerts and alarms so you can get notified when error rates breach a certain threshold.
+Another advantage of log aggregation tools is they allow you to set up custom alerts and alarms so you can get notified when error rates breach a certain threshold.